Overactive Bladder Medication

 Class Summary

-Anticholinergics inhibit the binding of acetylcholine to the muscarinic receptor in the detrusor, thereby suppressing involuntary bladder contractions.
-They are associated with an increase in bladder volume voided, as well as a decrease in micturition frequency and sensation of urgency.
+Anticholinergics inhibit the binding of acetylcholine to the muscarinic receptors in the detrusor, thereby suppressing involuntary bladder contractions.
+This results in an increase in bladder volume voided and a decrease in micturition frequency, sensation of urgency, and number of urge incontinence episodes.

 Angioedema of the face, lips, tongue, and/or pharynx has been noted in several of these agents in postmarketing surveillance, including solifenacin, darifenacin, trospium chloride, and fesoterodine.
 Warnings are noted in the prescribing information for these agents, and if patients experience such symptoms they should seek emergency care.